 Understand risks associated with the use of a poorly set up DSE workstation and perform an adequate DSE assessment.
 Be able to identify virtually all of the major hazards associated with scientific experiments and apply a hierarchical approach to risk control.
 Have a sound working knowledge of relevant H&S and environmental legislation.
 Thorough knowledge of data handling and analysis techniques with sufficient understanding to apply the most appropriate techniques to a wide range of complex datasets.
 Thorough consideration of experimental design and logistics when undertaking scientific surveys, resulting in complete fulfilment of the brief.
 All data analysed using the most appropriate techniques and presented in a concise and easy-to-follow manner with excellent and imaginative discussion of results in relation to other relevant published literature.

-Understand their duties under relevant Health and Safety and environmental legislation
+Understand duties under relevant Health and Safety and environmental legislation.

-Understand a variety of univariate and multivariate statistical tests and in what circumstances they could be appropriately used.
+Understand a variety of statistical tests and in what circumstances they could be appropriately used.

 Understand the link between hypotheses and appropriate experimental design and statistical approach.